JNRowe/jnrowe.github.io/articles/advent_of_code_2020.rst

 the following days?

-There is actually very little of interest in today’s solution, the only oddity at all was that I added branch for the ``nop`` for some reason.
+There is actually very little of interest in today’s solution, the only oddity at all was that I added a branch for the ``nop`` for some reason.
 It is a no-operation_ how could it possibly need a handler?

-The issue I did have trouble with was why the runtime being too long.
+The issue I did have trouble with was the runtime being far too long.
 My initial effort in the |REPL| took 17 seconds, and that felt *very* wrong.
 On closer inspection I was stupidly re-parsing the input on each loop for part two, but even that shouldn’t have been that slow.
 Let’s ask hyperfine_